A for

 Initialization

-: Used to set the initial values of the variables that will control the loop.
-It is generally used to initialize a counter.Condition
+: It is used to set the initial values of the variables that will control the loop.
+Typically, it is used to initialize a counter.Condition

-: A boolean expression that is evaluated before each iteration.
-If the condition is true, the loop continues executing; if false, the loop exits.Update
+: It is a boolean expression that is evaluated before each iteration.
+If the condition is true, the loop continues executing; if false, it exits the loop.Update

 : An action is performed to modify the value of the loop control variables.
-It is typically used to increment or decrement a counter.Instructions to execute
+It is generally used to increment or decrement a counter.Instructions to execute

-: Here, the actions that should be performed in each iteration of the loop are specified.
+: Here, the actions to be performed in each iteration of the loop are specified.

 Basic Example